cliffordx/legalbai/pages/CIVIL CODE___BOOK 1___TITLE_6.md

 		- If the marriage is between a citizen of the Philippines and a foreigner, whether celebrated in the Philippines or abroad, the following rules shall prevail: collapsed:: true
 			- (1) If the husband is a citizen of the Philippines while the wife is a foreigner, the provisions of this Code shall govern their property relations;
-			- (2) If the husband is a foreigner and the wife is a citizen of the Philippines, the laws of the husband’s country shall be followed, without prejudice to the provisions of this Code with regard to immovable property.
+			- (2) If the husband is a foreigner and the wife is a citizen of the Philippines, the laws of the husband’s country shall be followed, without prejudice to the provisions of this Code with regard to [[immovable property]].
 (1325a)
 	- **ARTICLE 125.**
 	  collapsed:: true
 		- Everything stipulated in the settlements or contracts referred to in the preceding articles in consideration of a future marriage shall be rendered void and without effect whatever, if the marriage should not take place.